 Propulsive Small Expendable Deployer System (ProSEDS)

 The models were a factor of two or three off because they did not include the effects of orbital motion through the plasma (electrified gas) of the ionosphere.
 While motion of a conductor through the magnetic field is crucial (it is also how a generator in a power plant works), motion through the electrons in space was thought to be a miniscule effect.
-The Shuttle moves at 7.7 km/s (17,500 mph) while the electrons move at 200 km/s (115,000 mph).
+The Shuttle moves at 7.7 kilometers per second (17,500 mph) while the electrons move at 200 kilometers per second (115,000 mph).
 It turns out that the current carried by those electrons connected well with the tethered system and contributed significantly to the power generated.

 J. R. Sanmartin of the Polytechnic University of Madrid, Spain, predicted that a tethered system did not need a large sphere at the end of the line to work.
 The motion of a satellite through space generates a plasma shield that stands off about 1 centimeter (0.4 inch) away from the spacecraft surface.
 On the 1.8-meter (6-foot) diameter TSS, that 1 centimeter standoff added only about 2 percent to the collecting area.
 On a wire, it would increase the collecting area 400-fold or more, so that an 82-meter wire would have as much effective collecting area as the 1.8-meter sphere.
 If this new bare wire tether worked as theory predicts it would allow the collection of considerably more current for a given length of tether.
 As a result, shorter tethers could be used for propulsion or to generate electrical power.